ishasahni1/Loc-markdig-test/Intune/app-sdk-get-started.md

 #### iOS

 - **CFBundleShortVersionString**
     Specifies the release version number of the bundle.
 This number identifies a released version of the app.
-The number is used by end users to reference the app.​
+The number is used by end users to reference the app.
   - **CFBundleVersion**
     The build version of the bundle, which identifies an iteration of the bundle.
 The number may be identify a release or unreleased bundle.
 The number is used for app detection.

 #### Android